 2013, October 28 - In a collaboration with Prof. Jack Baggaley of the University of Canterbury, a new two-station (16 cameras each) CAMS network has been developed for deployment in New Zealand.
 Goals is to map the southern hemisphere meteor showers.
 This week, software and hardware were integrated and tested in actual observing conditions at the CAMS station in Sunnyvale.
 For a few weeks, a total of 52 cameras were filming the night sky from this location (20 for the regular CAMS meteoroid orbit survey, 16 to capture meteor spectra, and 16 just for test purposes of the new network).

-One year after the Novato meteorite fall, CAMS station 210 - College of San Mateo (Dean Drumheller) - catches another meteorite fall on video.
+Left: One year after the Novato meteorite fall, CAMS station 210 - College of San Mateo (Dean Drumheller) - catches another meteorite fall on video.
 Again, smack through the middle of the camera field...
 Next to the fireball track is a window reflection.
+Right: The same fireball in a video by Dave Samuels in Brentwood.

 Update (Oct 23 1:30 am local time): The Sunnyvale station operated by Jim Albers caught the fireball on cameras 53, 11, 12, 152, 171 and 173!
 Camera 53 shows the beginning part of the trajectory (see picture above).